Dynatrace/OneAgent-SDK-for-Python/README.md

 ### Shutdown crashes

-If your are experiencing crashes when your application exits, make sure the you uninitialized the SDK properly by calling its `shutdown` function.
+If your are experiencing crashes when your application exits, make sure you uninitialized the SDK properly by calling its `shutdown` function.

 <a name="repository-contents"></a>